 EARLY MORNING WELDING

 Classes start as early as 5am and 6am.
-Summer classes are enrolling now and start frequently.
+Classes are enrolling now and start frequently.

 Students do a hard focus on structural welding for three weeks.
 Upon passing the 3g test, they go straight to work for a great company within the area.
 Students who choose to learn pipe welding spend an extra three weeks in class.
 As soon as they are ready, they sit for the 6g test.
 If you already have welding experience, you may be eligible to take tests earlier than the expected time.
 Personal equipment, hood and gloves not included in tuition – approximate student responsibility $40.

 Please contact Shelly at 918.227.9260 or email@example.com to enroll.

 Welding is a vital part of our society’s infrastructure.
 As a result, career opportunities in the welding field are endless and in-demand.
 Upon successful completion of this program, students will be ready for the challenges of this growing field.
 The Welding program teaches various methods to permanently fuse metals by applying intense heat and filler metal.
 Students will learn basic blueprint reading, metallurgy, safety, testing, fabrication, as well as inspection.
 Theoretical and practical study covers carbon steel, aluminum, stainless steel, and other materials.
 Curriculum includes instruction in Oxy-Fuel Cutting, Shielded Metal Arc Welding, Gas Metal Arc Welding, Flux-Cored Arc Welding, and Gas Tungsten Arc Welding techniques.
 Successful welders have good manual dexterity, hand-eye coordination, physical strength and a working knowledge of mathematical processes.
 Other personal characteristics include the ability to work in close quarters, tolerance of strong odors, heat and bright light.
 In addition, welders must work well with others and in independent setting.